-I get asked this question all the time when bride's have carefully chosen their stationery design.
+I get asked this question all the time when couples have carefully chosen their stationery design.
 The wording for your invitations can be overwhelming with choices.
 There is the classic traditional type or the creative and whimsical type.
 The important thing to remember is the style of wording needs to represent you as a couple.

-The essential information to include is the following:
+Essential information to include

 - Who's hosting